GrIPS: Gradient-free, Edit-based Instruction Search for Prompting Large Language Models: Introduction

-\textbf{Contributions:} In summary, the contributions of this work are as follows: \begin{enumerate}[leftmargin=*,noitemsep,nolistsep] \item We propose \algoname{}, an automated gradient-free search over instructional prompts that improves accuracy of GPT models by between $2.36$ and $9.36$ points on \natinst. \item We demonstrate that (a) \algoname{} outperforms manual rewriting and search over exemplar prompts for InstructGPT models, and (b) \algoname{} improves performance for prompts containing both instructions and examples. \item \algoname{} can improve instructions when using as few as $20$ data points for a performance signal (score set) and when starting with either task-specific or task-agnostic instructions. \item We corroborate and strengthen findings from~\citet{webson2021prompt} that models can benefit from semantically incoherent instructions, even with larger InstructGPT LMs.
+\textbf{Contributions:} In sum, our contributions include: \begin{enumerate}[leftmargin=*,noitemsep,nolistsep] \item We propose \algoname{}, an automated gradient-free search over instructional prompts that improves accuracy of GPT models by between $2.36$ and $9.36$ points on \natinst. {We also show improvements for OPT, BLOOM, and FLAN-T5.} \item {We show that \algoname{} (a) outperforms manual rewriting~\cite{mishra2021reframing} and search over exemplar prompts, (b) is comparable to select gradient-based tuning methods, and (c) is effective for prompts containing both instructions and examples. } \item \algoname{} can improve instructions when using as few as $20$ data points for a performance signal in scoring and when starting with either task-specific or task-agnostic instructions.

 \end{enumerate}